kcrary/istari/docs/datatypes.md

 A worked example appears [here](datatype-induction.ist).
 Note that this process is usually not necessary.
-In the common case in which the conclusion is known *a priori* to be well-typed, and strong induction is not needed, the `iterate` tactic is sufficient and much simpler.
-When the datatype definition is not mutually dependent, the `induct` tactic automates this process.
+In the common case in which the conclusion is known *a priori* to be well-typed, and strong induction is not needed, the `induction` tactic is sufficient and much simpler.
+When the datatype definition is not mutually dependent, the `sinduction` tactic automates this process.
 Thus, the long form is necessary only for mutually dependent datatypes when the conclusion is not yet known to be well-typed or strong induction is required.